What to do before someone steals your bike (and how to get it back if they do)

 What to do BEFORE your bike is stolen:

-1) Record your serial number
+1) Write down your serial number

 This is the most important step.
 The bike's serial number is a unique identifier that is hard to spoof and hard to remove, and it is the strongest key to getting your bike back.
 Milwaukee Police Department Officer Robert Matheus noted that they recover hundreds of bikes a year, and very few, if any, have a police report with a serial number attached.